dev-dmtrllv/nova-ms/README.md

-﻿# Cosmic - MapleStory v83 server
+﻿# NovaMS - MapleStory v83 server

 ## Introduction
-Cosmic launched as a successor to HeavenMS on March 21st 2021.
+NovaMS launched as a successor to HeavenMS on March 21st 2021.

 HeavenMS is archived, ie. it receives no further updates.
 This project aims to continue its development; mainly by improving code quality and make getting into PS development as easy as possible.